 - Ask your service provider about all the available options.

-- Track your voice and data usage abroad.
-Ask your carrier how you can track your usage so that you stay within your plan and do not incur additional charges.
-Because of delays in processing international roaming, charges may not appear on your bill for an additional billing cycle after your return.
+- How you can track your usage so that you stay within your plan and do not incur additional charges while abroad.
+Due to delays in processing international roaming, charges may not appear on your bill for an additional billing cycle after your return.

 Before traveling, consider your available options, including:

-- Unlock your phone so you can use a "SIM" card.
+- Unlock your phone so you can use a local SIM card.
 If your mobile phone is compatible with the networks in the other country, contact your carrier and ask to have your phone unlocked.
-Some mobile phones may contain software that prevents them from being used on different mobile networks, including international networks, even when those networks are technologically compatible.
-Unlocking the phone would allow you to use a "SIM" card (the removable card used by some mobile handsets containing subscriber data and the phone's number) with a local number in the country you're visiting, effectively turning your handset into a local phone.
+Unlocking the phone would enable you to use a SIM card (a removable card in some mobile handsets containing subscriber data and the phone's number), or an embedded eSIM with a local number in the country you're visiting, effectively turning your handset into a local phone.

-- You can either purchase a SIM card in the United States or purchase it from a local mobile provider once you arrive in the country.
+- You can either purchase a local SIM card in the United States before departing or purchase it from a local mobile provider once you arrive in the country.

 - Rent or purchase a handset.
 You could also rent or purchase a handset for the country you'll be visiting before you leave home or when you reach your destination.
-You should research where you can obtain a prepaid or pay-as-you go handset.
+Research where you can obtain a prepaid or pay-as-you go handset.

 - Use a calling card.
 You may save money by purchasing a calling card in the United States or purchasing a card overseas and relying entirely on wireline phones.